kadhiresan/kadhiresan.github.io/_posts/2015-10-17-protect-your-web-from-sql-injection-and-xss-attacks.md

 ![_config.yml]({{ site.baseurl }}/images/php_securty/php_sec2.png)

 That's it now our site is SQL injection free.

+Cross-site Scripting (XSS):

+Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted web sites.
+XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.

 Next post we are going to look into "How to use Sublime Text IDE for more effectively - Especially Sublime Text3 on Mac" Thanks, stay tuned!!